View J. Caserta's Obituary on Observer-Reporter.com and share memories

 Left to cherish her memories are her husband, Jim, of nine years; daughter Renee (Kevin) Pascarella Brusnahan; and son Gregory Pascarella, all of Monongahela; four stepchildren, Dianne (James) Welsh and Donna Hillman, all of Venetia; four stepgrandchildren; four stepgreat-grandchildren; and numerous cherished nieces and nephews.

 Friends will be received from 7 to 9 p.m.
-Thursday, May 23, and from 2 to 4 and 7 to 9 p.m.
-Friday, May 24, in Frye Funeral Home Inc., 427 W. Main Street, Monongahela, where services will be held at 11 a.m.
+Thursday and from 2 to 4 and 7 to 9 p.m.
+Friday in Frye Funeral Home Inc., 427 West Main Street, Monongahela, where services will be held at 11 a.m.
 Saturday, May 25, with Pastor Gene Spear officiating.
 Interment will follow in Mon Valley Memorial Park, Donora.

 Condolences may be made to the family at www.fryefuneralhome.com.